 Stopping Threats in their Tracks with Real-Time Response

-ExtraHop Reveal(x) 360 is the only NDR solution that can detect these early signals of previously unknown threat activity in real time at scale across hybrid environments.
+ExtraHop Reveal(x) 360 is the only NDR solution that can detect these early signals of previously unknown threat activity in real time and at scale across hybrid environments.
 With Reveal(x) 360 and CrowdStrike Falcon working in tandem, the retailer gained the capability to have Falcon automatically quarantine endpoints that were being targeted by network attack tactics detected by Reveal(x) 360.

-CrowdStrike Falcon Threat Graph stores endpoint user activity and process data gathered from Falcon agents deployed throughout the customer environment.
+The CrowdStrike Falcon Threat Graph stores endpoint user activity and process data gathered from Falcon agents deployed throughout the customer environment.
 When Reveal(x) 360 detects a network threat, it pulls details from Falcon Threat Graph and correlates them with the relevant network behavior details.
 Analysts can view these correlated details in Reveal(x) 360, or the organization can choose to centralize the records in a SIEM platform to suit the needs of their own SOC.
 Reveal(x) 360 provides one-click access to the decrypted packets relevant to the incident for immediate forensic analysis if needed.

 When Security Tools Work Together, Enterprises Win Against Cyber Attackers